 5. The Chinese were once able to drive hunting to the extremes by using lions for hunting.
 The big cats were trained in such a way to pursue and kill various animals but especially the larger ones like bears and bulls.
 They would stay with their kill until the hunter arrived.

 6. Lions are highly territorial and the roar of one can be so loud that it is heard up to 5 miles away.
 Such roar comes with the purpose of sending signals to locate members of their pride or to ward off intruding visitors.

-7. An intriguing trick of nature played on the Zebras, an interesting African animal with black and white stripes is such that no 2 zebras on the planet have identical stripes and as far as science can tell, the orange color does not exist in the zebras color index making Zebras incapable of seeing the orange color.
+7. An intriguing trick of nature played on the Zebras, an interesting African animal with black and white stripes is such that no 2 zebras on the planet have identical stripes and as far as science can tell, the orange colour does not exist in the zebras colour index making Zebras incapable of seeing the orange colour.

 8. Ostriches lay the largest known eggs measuring between 6 and 8 inches long with a thick shell.
 You would have to cook it for more than 45 minutes for it to become hard-boiled.

 9. Elephants are like other mammals that carry their young in the womb and nurse them when they are born but are unlike other mammals since they carry their pregnancy for almost 2 years (an average of 22 months).

 10. Ostriches are the largest birds on earth but are incapable of flying, however, what they lost in flying, they made up for in running averaging speeds of up to 45 miles per hour and can run for 30 minutes at speeds of 30 miles per hour.